The ultimate bodyweight strength training for intermediate & advanced members.

 It’s ideal though not mandatory to be able to hold a handstand against a wall for 30 seconds.

-This class is suitable for intermediate and advanced members. (see pre-requisites above)
+The Calisthenics class is suitable for intermediate and advanced members. (see pre-requisites above)

-This class is not suitable for people with an uncontrollable fear of heights.
+The Calisthenics class is not suitable for people with an uncontrollable fear of heights.

 This class is not suitable for members with a heart condition, stroke, diabetes, major muscle or joint conditions, osteoporosis and any condition that may be worsened by participating in physical activity.
 Please consult medical advice before commencing an exercise program.

 Arrive at least 5 minutes early to settle in.